 Who will be served by the proposed housing?
 Identify the following:

 - a.
 Their characteristics. - b.
-Where they live and why are they considered homeless. - c.
+Where they live and why are they considered eligible for tenancy in the development. - c.
 Their needs within the locality or region for the types of housing and services proposed.